freenet/freenet-core/docs/src/dev-guide.md

     - Rust (_default_)
   - Web/state development:
     - Typescript. (_default: using npm and webpack_)
-    - Javascript.
+    - JavaScript.
     - Rust (**WIP**).

-We will need to create a directory which will hold our web app and initialize it:
+We will need to create a directory that will hold our web app and initialize it:

 ```
 $ mkdir -p my-app/web